Important Educational Disclaimer

 Your IRA passes to your designated beneficiaries (which override your will).
 Spouses have the most options, including treating it as their own IRA.
 Most non-spouse beneficiaries must empty inherited IRAs within 10 years under SECURE Act rules (exceptions for minor children, disabled/chronically ill beneficiaries, and those not more than 10 years younger than you).
 Inherited Traditional IRAs generate taxable income for beneficiaries; inherited Roth IRAs are tax-free.
 This makes Roth IRAs superior for estate planning, as beneficiaries receive tax-free distributions rather than taxable income during their peak earning years.

 When tax rates are equal, the after-tax math is theoretically identical.
-However, Roth still often wins due to: (1) No RMDs, allowing continued tax-free growth, (2) More flexibility—withdraw contributions anytime penalty-free, (3) Better estate planning—tax-free inheritance for heirs, (4) Protection against rising tax rates, (5) No impact on Medicare premiums or Social Security taxation.
-Traditional IRA might still make sense if you need the current cash flow from the tax deduction or are in a temporarily high income year.
+In practice, Roth still wins more often than not because of five soft factors: no RMDs (so the money keeps growing tax-free), more flexibility (withdraw your contributions any time, penalty-free), better estate planning (tax-free inheritance for heirs), protection if tax rates rise, and no impact on Medicare premiums or Social Security taxation.
+Traditional may still be the right call if you genuinely need the current-year cash flow from the deduction, or you’re in a temporarily high-income year.

-Understanding the numbers is the first step to optimizing your retirement strategy.
+Understanding the numbers is the first step to optimising your retirement strategy.

 Explore More Retirement Guides